britram/pins/draft-trammell-inip-pins.md

 associated with that name, if such an association exists, where the association is determined by the authority for the subject name.

-[EDITOR'S NOTE: DNS does this via IN CNAME, but doesn't handle the set case, and there are restrictions on the use of IN CNAME (with respect to NS and MX records, but not SRV?)].
+This mapping is implemented in the DNS protocol via the CNAME RRTYPE.
+CNAME does not allow the association of multiple object names with a single subject, and CNAME may not combine with other RRTYPEs (e.g. NS, MX) arbitrarily.

 ## Name to Auxiliary Information